albertgfliu/cs111/README.md

 8. For the implementation of the --ignore option, we increment the instruction pointer %rip to avoid the infinite loop as a result of SIGSEGV

 9. --wait shoudl only wait on the previous commands

+10. We assume the arguments to command will not exceed 100

+11. The number of pipes opened will not exceed 500.